-We estimate $t_\text{frag}$ more precisely using the public lattice calculation tool \CosmoLattice~\cite{Figueroa:2020rrl, Figueroa:2021yhd} (see the accompanying paper~\cite{MPTT:full} for details) where we turn off the dissipation effects, and the results are shown by the vertical grid lines in Fig.~\ref{fig:dissipative_genesis}.
-We have found a set of parameters consistent with the CMB observations with which inflation begins before the fragmentation time (the right vertical lines), which is shown by the orange dashed lines, justifying the above calculations with homogeneity.
+We estimate $t_\text{frag}$ more precisely using the public lattice calculation tool \CosmoLattice~\cite{Figueroa:2020rrl, Figueroa:2021yhd} (see the accompanying paper~\cite{Matsui:2023ezh} for details) where we turn off the dissipation effects, and the results are shown by the vertical dashed lines in Fig.~\ref{fig:dissipative_genesis}.
+We have found a set of parameters consistent with the CMB observations with which inflation begins before the fragmentation time (the right vertical lines), which is shown by the \lineBenchMark{} lines, justifying the above calculations with homogeneity.
 It may appear that the inflation barely begins before $t = t_\text{frag}$ and one might doubt the validity of the solution.
-At $t_\text{frag}$, however, $\phi$ has already reached deep on the plateau, so the fragmentation cannot happen thereafter and inflation safely begins.
-On the other hand, the parameter values for the blue solid lines are chosen to clearly demonstrate the quasi-cyclic behavior and are incompatible either with the CMB normalization or with the bound from tachyonic instability (the left vertical lines).
+At $t=t_\text{frag}$, however, $\phi$ has already reached deep on the plateau, so the fragmentation cannot occur thereafter and inflation safely begins.
+On the other hand, the parameter values for the \lineIdea{} lines are chosen to clearly demonstrate the quasi-cyclic behavior and are incompatible either with the CMB normalization or with the bound from tachyonic instability (the left vertical lines).

 The tachyonic instability becomes more severe for smaller $\phi_0$ since $\phi$ oscillates more in the time scale of the dynamics of $a$.
-Meanwhile, for larger $\phi_0$, cyclic solutions themselves (without dissipation effects) require more fine-tuned parameters.\footnote{For $\mathcal{O}(1)$ values of $\phi_0$ with fine-tuned initial conditions, there are solutions with inflation after a single or a few bounce(s) even without dissipation effects~\cite{Matsui:2019ygj, Sloan:2019jyl}.} Interestingly, there exists an allowed window for $\phi_0 \approx 0.25$, which predicts $r \approx 4 \times 10^{-5} \, (N_\mathrm{e}/55)^{-2}$.
-In this case, the number of cycles is limited to one or a few, at best.
+Meanwhile, for larger $\phi_0$, the cyclic solutions themselves (without dissipation effects) require more fine-tuned parameters.\footnote{For $\mathcal{O}(1)$ values of $\phi_0$ with fine-tuned initial conditions, there are solutions with inflation after a single or a few bounce(s) even without dissipation effects~\cite{Matsui:2019ygj, Sloan:2019jyl}.
+We see that similar solutions exist in an yet unexplored parameter space in the next section.} Interestingly, there exists an allowed window for $\phi_0 \approx 0.25$, which predicts $r \approx 4 \times 10^{-5} \, (N_\mathrm{e}/55)^{-2}$.
+In this case, the number of cycles is limited to one or a few, at most.